Rochester Bridges to the Doctorate

 Bridges team sitting at conference table

-The Rochester Bridges to the Doctorate Program is the first of its kind that provides scientific mentoring for deaf and hard of hearing individuals to become a strong candidate for a doctoral degree program in biomedical or behavioral science disciplines.
+The Rochester Bridges to the Doctorate Program is the first of its kind that provides scientific mentoring for deaf and hard-of-hearing individuals to become strong candidates for doctoral degree programs in biomedical or behavioral science disciplines.
 The University of Rochester (UR) is a premier research institution that offers graduate lab research experience, doctoral-level mentoring, and valuable networking opportunities.
-The Rochester Institute of Technology (RIT) has a number of master’s degrees in the biomedical and behavioral sciences.
+The Rochester Institute of Technology (RIT) offers a number of master’s degrees in the biomedical and behavioral sciences.
 The National Technical Institute for the Deaf (NTID) is one of nine colleges at RIT, and is the foremost technical higher education institution for the deaf in the world.
-Deaf and hard of hearing students will be paired with faculty, students, and staff from NTID, RIT, and UR to gain skills necessary for graduate studies and career advancement.
+Deaf and hard-of-hearing students will be paired with faculty, students, and staff from NTID, RIT, and UR to gain skills necessary for graduate studies and career advancement.

 Who Should Apply?